 When you first head out on your own, insurance isn’t always high up there on your priority list.
-Many times you’ll look for the cheapest rate, doesn’t matter what sort of insurance it is.
+You’ll often look for the cheapest rate; it doesn’t matter what sort of insurance it is.
 Is that the smartest thing to do?

-For example: Your couch burns up due to careless smoking.
-You paid $700 for it 10 years ago.
+For example, Your couch burns up due to careless smoking.
+You paid $700 for it ten years ago.
 ACV will apply deductions for depreciation of the piece by age and condition.
 If they figure it’s just worth $100 now, that’s what you will receive.

 Replacement cost terms mean the policy covers a piece of property for the amount it will cost to replace it with a comparable one, without deducting anything for depreciation.
 Depending on how many valuables you have, it might be worth paying a little more to get the upgrade.
-Especially with electronics, actual cash value can be laughable.
+Especially with electronics, the actual cash value can be laughable.
 Look how fast items are considered outdated!
 (Walk outside the store!)
 If your laptop was stolen and you spent $2000.00 for it several years ago, it’s now actually worth far less.
-It doesn’t matter what your receipt says, you’ll be likely to get a check for $700 or so; finding a comparable one may be a challenge!
-So Replacement Cost in this case would pay the entire amount necessary to replace the computer with a comparable one – much better!
+It doesn’t matter what your receipt says; you’ll likely get a check for $700 or so; finding a comparable one may be a challenge!
+So Replacement Cost, in this case, would pay the entire amount necessary to replace the computer with a comparable one – much better!

 Make sure your insurance coverage works for you